Physical Address

 Also, you might switch on your DND button on your phone so you won’t get any notifications.

 When it’s necessary, communicate your boundaries with others.
 Be clear and specific when communicating that way there will not be any room for miscommunication.
+Boundaries only come into effect when they are communicated effectively.
+Also, never assume that someone knows the boundaries you’ve set for yourself.
+This is why telling them is important.

 Have a conversation with the person that you want to express your boundaries to.
 Be stern but also polite when you express your boundaries.

-Continuing with our example, you might have a friend or a family member who often contacts you late at night, you can tell them, “10 pm is my bedtime, therefore, I will not be accepting any calls or answering any messages after this time.”
+Continuing with our example, you might have a friend or a family member who often contacts you late at night, you can tell them, “10 pm is my bedtime, therefore, I will not be accepting any calls or messages after this time.”

 Lastly, on how to set boundaries with yourself, you want to reflect on the boundaries you’ve created for yourself.
 As our minds, lives, personalities, and circumstances change so do our boundaries.